 All students who have declared a major are assigned to program faculty.
-Undeclared students are assigned to counselors and general education faculty.
-Adult High School students are assigned to an Adult High School counselor.
+Undeclared students are assigned to academic faculty.
+Adult Education and Continuing Education students are assigned to Program Specialists within the programs.

 How does a student change his/her advisor?